Irbid: Economy

 Most of the city's economy is based on the services sector, that is directly or indirectly related to the higher education institutions in the city, as an example there are 26 book publishing companies in the city.
 The number of internet cafes per capita is the highest in the world that took Irbid to the Guinness Book of World Records.
 Irbid is considered the cultural capital of Jordan.
 There is one Qualifying Industrial Zone in Irbid.

+Irbid has several modern shopping centres that function as major retail and leisure hubs for the city and surrounding northern governorates.
+The largest is Irbid City Centre, a multi-story shopping complex developed by Marseilles Real Estate Investment Company and widely described as the biggest mall in northern Jordan.
+Another prominent destination is Arabella Mall, located in downtown Irbid, which combines retail outlets with dining and entertainment facilities.

 Sports

 The Irbid-based club Al-Hussein (Irbid) was ranked fourth in the Jordanian football premier league in the year 2008.
 Its home matches are held in Prince Hasan Youth City's Stadium.
 The other major football club in Irbid is Al-Arabi.
 Established in 1945, it is one of the oldest athletic clubs in the country.
 As of 2008, there are 22 cultural and sport clubs registered in Irbid.
 Irbid hosted the 1999 Pan Arab Games.